Noobarolisimus/function_flatter/README.md

 # Introduction
-Have you ever wanted to scramble you code by using _that_ funtion language notation of functions _aka_ [lambda notation](https://en.wikipedia.org/wiki/Lambda_calculus)?
+Have you ever wanted to scramble you code by using _that_ function language notation of functions _aka_ [lambda notation](https://en.wikipedia.org/wiki/Lambda_calculus)?
 Use this library to make your dreams come true!

 # Requirements
 You need at least c++20.
 Tested on clang 17.0.6 .